Application

 Neuroscience Graduate Program Application Checklist

-- Application Fee of $75 - US citizens or permanent residents who can demonstrate either financial need or participation in certain specialized programs may apply for an application fee waiver.
-To request a one-time-use application fee waiver code, send an email to [email protected] with your request and your CV/biosketch.
-This request must be received at least 10 days before the application deadline.
+• Application Fee of $75 - US citizens or permanent residents who can demonstrate either financial need or participation in certain specialized programs may apply for an application fee waiver.
+Please see the Fees and Financial Support page for more information.

 Dates and Deadlines